stoeps13/connections-doc/source/admin/install/t_create_admin.md

 Only a Home page administrator can add, remove, enable, or disable widgets on the Home page.
 For more information, see the *Administering the Home page from the user interface* topic.

+!!! note
-**Note:** You can also create global administrators for any of the applications, for the purpose of managing content.
+    You can also create global administrators for any of the applications, for the purpose of managing content.
 For more information, see the *Administering application content* topic.

 To configure administrative access to the Home page application, complete the following steps: